wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-orchard-cms-gallery.md

 	ms.date="08/03/2015"
 	wacn.date=""/>

-# Create an Orchard CMS web app from the Azure gallery
+# Create an Orchard CMS web app from the Azure Marketplace

 ## Overview

 The Marketplace makes available a wide range of popular web applications developed by Microsoft, third party companies, and open source software initiatives.
 Web applications created from the Marketplace do not require installation of any software other than the browser used to connect to the [Azure preview portal](https://manage.windowsazure.cn/).
-For more information about the web applications in the Marketplace, see [Azure gallery](/marketplace/).
+For more information about the web applications in the Marketplace, see [Azure Marketplace](/marketplace/).

 In this tutorial, you'll learn: